 Chiang Dao Hot Springs

-One of my favorite hot springs in all of Thailand so far is Chiang Dao Hot Springs, located in the quiet valley of Chiang Dao in Chiang Mai Province.
-The springs sit within Pha Daeng National Park (formerly Chiang Dao National Park), a protected area of more than 1,000 square kilometers made up of limestone mountains, bamboo forests, and mist-covered peaks that rise sharply from the surrounding landscape.
+One of my favorite hot springs in all of Thailand so far is Pong Arng Hot Spring, located in the quiet valley of Chiang Dao in Chiang Mai Province.
+As this Chiang Dao guide explores, the springs sit within Pha Daeng National Park (formerly Chiang Dao National Park), a protected area of more than 1,000 square kilometers made up of limestone mountains, bamboo forests, and mist-covered peaks that rise sharply from the surrounding landscape.

 The park itself is known for its biodiversity.
 Wildlife such as gibbons, barking deer, and hundreds of bird species live in these forests, and several hill tribe communities, including Lisu and Karen villages, are scattered throughout the mountains.
 At the center of it all stands Doi Chiang Dao, Thailand’s third-highest peak at 2,175 meters, which dominates the skyline and gives the entire valley its dramatic character.